vitobotta/velero-notifications/README.md

   --set email.to_address=... \
 ```

 That's it!
-You should now receive notifications when a backup/restore is started and when it's completed.
+You should now receive notifications when a backup/restore is completed or fails.